noahbravo/webpack5-sass-swc-starter/README.md

-## Webpack 5 configuration for Single or Multipage websites using Tailwind CSS 3, SASS, PostCSS and SWC
+## Webpack 5 configuration for Single or Multipage websites using SASS, PostCSS and SWC

 **Features:**

 - Webpack 5
-- Tailwind CSS
 - SCSS
 - PostCSS
 - SWC